cekrem/elm-ci-setup/README.md

 3. Only the new dependencies are downloaded
 4. The updated cache is saved under the new key

+**How fallback keys work:** Most CI systems let you specify a prefix (like `elm-`).
+When no exact match exists, the system restores the most recent cache whose key starts with that prefix — giving you a partial cache to build on.

 See the CI-specific examples below for exact syntax.

 ---